PratikDeoghare/easyheap/README.md

-# Easyheaps
+# Easyheap

-Easyheaps asks you to provide only the comparison function for the items you want to put in the heap.
+Easyheap asks you to provide only the comparison function for the items you want to put in the heap.
 It exposes only Push, Pop and Len.
 This is sufficient for everyday coding. `container/heap` packge allows you to do much more so you can switch to that if needed.